DesiMachines.com completes one year of helping buyers make clearer Construction Equipment decisions - The Tribune

-Kolkata (West Bengal) [India], January 30: As India's construction activity expands across highways, housing, mining, and industrial infrastructure, equipment buying decisions are becoming more frequent--and more complex.
+KOLKATA, India, Jan.
+30, 2026 /PRNewswire/ -- As India's construction activity expands across highways, housing, mining, and industrial infrastructure, equipment buying decisions are becoming more frequent—and more complex.
 Yet for many owners, contractors, and operators, uncertainty remains a constant companion.

 Should the job require an excavator or a backhoe loader?
 Is it wiser to invest in one larger machine or deploy two smaller ones?
 Is buying new always better than used?
 Does leasing make more financial sense?
 And how should one fairly evaluate machine price, financing, or insurance options?